Last updated: 13 August 11.10am

 University advice and support

 For students in our residences, catering will be provided centrally for you to eat in your room.
-Please be aware that if you leave your flat or residence for a non-essential purpose or in a group, you are liable to challenge by the Police.
+Please be aware that if you leave your flat or residence for a non-essential purpose or do not observe social distancing rules, you are liable to challenge by the Police.

 If you need advice or assistance, please contact the Advice and Support Centre on email@example.com.

-If you live alone in self-contained accommodation and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for seven days from when your symptoms started
+If you live alone in self-contained accommodation and you have symptoms of coronavirus illness (Covid-19), however mild, stay at home for 10 days from when your symptoms started

 If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill